Videonystagmography (VNG) – Balance Testing

 - Caloric: Laying back at an angle, your doctor will stimulate the vestibular system by inserting a gentle flow of cool and warm water or air into the ear canal for approximately 30 seconds.
 This test allows us to measure the strength of each component of the balance system in each ear.

 Oftentimes, dizziness can be associated with post-concussive symptoms, migraines, medications, phobias and aging.
 HES uses VNG testing in conjunction with other balance tests to find the cause of dizziness.
 With a specific diagnosis, HES is able to make recommendations to correct or rehabilitate a patient’s dizziness.

-If you or someone you love is suffering from any type of dizziness or imbalance, Contact any of our HES locations to schedule an appointment with a balance specialist.
+If you or someone you love is suffering from any dizziness or imbalance, Contact any of our HES locations to schedule an appointment with a balance specialist.
 With the proper rehabilitation and treatment, you can reduce symptoms of dizziness, and live a happy and normal life.